open-mesh-mirror/batman-adv/README.external.rst

 ============

-The  batman-adv  module  is  shipped  as part of the Linux kernel and as external module.
-The external  module   allows   to    get new    features without  upgrading  to  a  newer  kernel  version and to get batman-adv specific bugfixes  for  kernels  that   are not   supported   anymore.
+The  batman-adv  module  is  shipped  as part of the Linux kernel and as an external module.
+The external  module   allows  to  get new    features without  upgrading  to  a  newer  kernel  version and to get batman-adv specific bug fixes for  kernels  that   are not   supported   anymore.
 It compiles  against  and should work with  Linux 4.4  -  5.8.
 Supporting  older   versions   is   not planned,  but it's probably easy to backport it.
 If you work on a